Carmen Ruiz-Villar Fernandez-Bravo (Chair)

 Niall MacAleenan

-Medical Device Lead, Health Products Regulatory Authority (HPRA), Ireland
+Director of Medical Devices, Health Products Regulatory Authority (HPRA), Ireland

-Niall is the Medical Device Lead and Clinical Assessment & Policy Manager for medical devices at the Health Products Regulatory Authority (HPRA) in Ireland.
+Niall is the Director of Medical Devices at the Health Products Regulatory Authority (HPRA) in Ireland.
 At the HPRA he is responsible for coordinating medical device activities with specific operational focus on market surveillance of medical devices, notified body designation & oversight and assessment of clinical investigations and clinical evaluation of medical devices.

-Niall is a member of a number of different EU working groups on medical devices including the Medical Device Expert Group (MDEG), the Medical Device Regulatory Committee, the Clinical Investigation and Evaluation Working Group (CIEWG) and the Notified Body Operations Group (NBOG).
-He is a member of the European delegation to the Management Committee of the International Medical Device Regulators Forum (IMDRF).
+Niall is a member of a number of different EU and international groups on medical devices including the Medical Device Coordination Group (MDCG) and is a member of the Management Committee of the International Medical Device Regulators Forum (IMDRF).
+He was part of the Irish delegation to the European Council working party during the negotiations of the EU medical device regulations from 2012-2017.

-Niall is a medical doctor with a broad experience in hospital medicine having completed general professional training in internal medicine.
-Niall’s clinical research interests included endoscopic screening for gastrointestinal malignancy and antimicrobial resistance patterns for Helicobacter pylori.
+Niall is a medical doctor with a broad experience in hospital medicine having completed general professional training in internal medicine and several years of clinical research.
 In addition to his medical degree, Niall also holds a Masters in Business Administration.